The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Why Studio Sessions Work

-Our Times Square studio sits within a few blocks of major subway lines: the 1/2/3, N/Q/R/W, and 7 trains.
-That matters when you are asking 30 people to converge from across NYC on the same morning.
+The Times Square studio sits within a few blocks of major subway lines, which matters when coordinating many people from across NYC on the same morning.
 Central location keeps logistics simple.

 Studio Setup and Process